abs-tudelft/sbd/src/lab2/before-you-start.md

 Make sure you understand the difference between these types and how to dereference IDs in both ways and relations:

 - Ways reference nodes in the `nds` field.
 Typically you [`posexplode`](<https://spark.apache.org/docs/2.4.6/api/scala/index.html#org.apache.spark.sql.functions$@posexplode(e:org.apache.spark.sql.Column):org.apache.spark.sql.Column>) the field with references and then `join` with the `nodes` on ID.
 Use `posexplode` instead of `explode` because nodes in a way are ordered, and this method allows you to recover that information.

+Below is an incomplete example that shows how you could dereference nodes for ways using the Dataframe API.
+This may look a bit different if you are using the Dataset API.

 ```scala
 val nodes = df